 The 1500W Heat Gun heating in seconds from 122℉ to 1112℉ (50℃- 600℃) you need to pay attention to safety when using it.

-The design of Rear Cover Flat and bracket is ideal for stand by itself upright to free hands.
+The design of the Rear Cover Flat and bracket is ideal for stand by itself upright to free hands.

 Heat Air Gun comes with 10 multi-purpose attachments includes 5 nozzles,1 paint shovel, 4 paint shovel attachments.
-Attachments meet different applications you need.
+Attachments meet the different applications you need.
 Great for shrink wrapping, epoxy resin, shrink tubing, crafts, cell phone repairs, vinyl wrap, thawing pipes, paint removal, electronics repair, etc.